hpi-epic/pricewars-consumer/README.md

 ## Host entries

 When working on the provided VMs make sure to including DNS routing in the local /etc/hosts file.
 We experienced a lot of issues with TCP connection timeouts if those are not set.
 Also within the CI & CD pipeline in the way that github was not reachable due to connection timeouts.
-Different resolver were tried out, however, the only working solution is to expand the host file,
+Different resolvers were tried out, however, the only working solution is to expand the host file,

 ```
 /etc/hosts